Ianmcq/Linux_FrameBuffer_Graphics/README.md

 Navigate to the directory you downloaded or cloned the repository to.
 Then simply run the build.sh script to compile the demo program.
 Once that completes, run the resulting FBG_Demo program and enjoy the graphics.

+If you enjoyed this, feel free to use the code for anything you like.